dart-lab/manual/docs/data-stats-open-science.md

    clinics](https://www.ed.ac.uk/institute-academic-development/postgraduate/doctoral/courses/themes).
    We've also heard tell of a statistics clinic that takes place in the Main Library... watch this space for more info
 2. It is possible to "pitch" a project that involves data analysis to students in the Maths department -- ask Sue for more details
 3. [R Ladies has an Edinburgh
    chapter](https://www.meetup.com/rladies-edinburgh/), where you can go along to get advice and guidance, and swap tips, on using R:

-*R-Ladies Edinburgh welcomes members of all R proficiency levels, whether you\'re a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
-Our community is designed to develop our members\' R skills & knowledge through social, collaborative learning & sharing.
-Supporting minority identity access to STEM skills & careers, the Free Software Movement, and contributing to the global R community!*
+_R-Ladies Edinburgh welcomes members of all R proficiency levels, whether you're a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
+Our community is designed to develop our members' R skills & knowledge through social, collaborative learning & sharing.
+Supporting minority identity access to STEM skills & careers, the Free Software Movement, and contributing to the global R community!_

-4. The [Research Data Service](https://www.ed.ac.uk/information-services/research-support/research-data-service/training)
+1. The [Research Data Service](https://www.ed.ac.uk/information-services/research-support/research-data-service/training)
-   run courses including *Handling Data Using SPSS:*
+   run courses including _Handling Data Using SPSS:_

-*Computer Lab-based, hands on workshop - No prior experience or preparation required.
-The aim of this half-day course is to show you how the facilities provided by SPSS can help with the management of your research data, demonstrating the benefits of using SPSS syntax-driven commands*
+_Computer Lab-based, hands on workshop - No prior experience or preparation required.
+The aim of this half-day course is to show you how the facilities provided by SPSS can help with the management of your research data, demonstrating the benefits of using SPSS syntax-driven commands_

-5. Crispin Jordan provides [stats support at a drop-in clinic](https://crispinjordan.weebly.com/data-analysis-help.html) -- follow the link to see available dates and to book a slot.
+1. Crispin Jordan provides [stats support at a drop-in clinic](https://crispinjordan.weebly.com/data-analysis-help.html) -- follow the link to see available dates and to book a slot.

-6. Places to approach for paid stats support for projects that have available budget include the [Edinburgh Clinical Trials Unit](https://www.ed.ac.uk/usher/edinburgh-clinical-trials) and the [Edinburgh Clinical Research Facility](https://www.edinburghcrf.ed.ac.uk/).
+2. Places to approach for paid stats support for projects that have available budget include the [Edinburgh Clinical Trials Unit](https://www.ed.ac.uk/usher/edinburgh-clinical-trials) and the [Edinburgh Clinical Research Facility](https://www.edinburghcrf.ed.ac.uk/).

-7. [AQMEN](http://www.aqmen.ac.uk/) (the Applied Quantitative Methods
+3. [AQMEN](http://www.aqmen.ac.uk/) (the Applied Quantitative Methods
    Network) runs training courses on statistical methods and data anlysis.